iconify/icon-sets/readme.md

 This library is intended to be used in packages that build components, such as [Iconify Tools](https://github.com/iconify/tools) and [Iconify React](https://github.com/iconify/iconify-react).

-Repository is updated daily by fully automated script, so it always contains latest icons from various sources.
+Repository is updated 3 times a week by fully automated script, so it always contains latest icons from various sources.

 ## How to get this repository